scrim-network/Zarekarizi-flood-home-elavate/README.md

-# Uncertainty quantification of building-level expected damages and its role in decisions for mitigation strategies: case study of elevating a house
+# Neglecting Uncertainties Leads to Suboptimal Decisions About Home-Owners Flood Risk Management

-Mahkameh Zarekarizi(1), and Klaus Keller(1,2)
+Mahkameh Zarekarizi1*, Vivek Srikrishnan1, and Klaus Keller1,2

-1 Earth and Environmental Systems Institute, The Pennsylvania State University, University Park, PA, U.S.A.

-2 Department of Geosciences, The Pennsylvania State University, University Park, PA, U.S.A.
+1 Earth and Environmental Systems Institute, the Pennsylvania State University, University Park, PA, USA 2 Department of Geosciences, the Pennsylvania State University, University Park, PA, USA

-Elevating a building is a common approach to manage flood risks.
-Homeowners need to decide if and how much to elevate a building.
-The Federal Emergency Management Agency (FEMA) provides a general recommendation of elevating the building to at least the Base Flood Elevation plus a freeboard.
-This raises the question: what is an economically optimal house elevation decision in the face of uncertain flood projections?
-Here we present a cost-benefit analysis under uncertainty and compare the results with FEMA’s recommendation.
-We analyzed four main strategies: (1) repairing as floods occur, (2) lifting the house to FEMA’s minimum recommendation, (3) elevating the house to a cost-optimal elevation that minimizes the total cost (current cost of elevating plus net present value of expected damages), and (4) elevating the building to the optimal elevation under uncertainty.
-We show that the economically optimal elevation typically increases if uncertainty in flood hazard is considered.
-Furthermore,  the strategy to elevate to FEMA’s recommendation can often be improved on from a cost-benefit perspective.
+* Corresponding author

+Homeowners around the world elevate houses to manage flood risks.
+Deciding how high to elevate the house poses a nontrivial decision problem.
+The U.S. Federal Emergency Management Agency (FEMA) recommends elevating a house to the Base Flood Elevation (the elevation of the 100-yr flood) plus a freeboard.
+This recommendation neglects many uncertainties.
+Here we use a multi-objective robust decision-making framework to analyze this decision in the face of deep uncertainties.
+We find strong interactions between the economic, engineering, and Earth science uncertainties, illustrating the need for an integrated analysis.
+We show that considering deep uncertainties surrounding flood hazards, the discount rate, the house lifetime, and the fragility increases the economically optimal house elevation to values well above FEMA’s recommendation.
+An improved decision-support for home-owners has the potential to drastically improve decisions and outcomes.

 # Citing the code
-This information will be updated upon acceptance of the paper
+Until the paper is published, please cite our preprint at this link:

 # How to run the code
+Instructions to run:
+This rep is a package of multiple scripts indicated in the order they will be needed.
+For example, S1_....R indicates step 1.
+The entire package is controled by main_script.R.
+This script contains a swtich that gives you freedom to run the entire package locally on your machine or use the prepared data that was used in the paper.
+To use the prepared data, set use_prepared_data=TRUE (this is the default option).
+To run the code yourself locally, set use_prepared_data=FALSE
+On a regular desktop computer, the entire program if (use_prepared_data=FALSE) should take around 10 hours.
+List of packages that you need to install before running the code is provided below.

+To Run:
+1. Set the working directory to the main folder (Zarekarizi-flood-flood-home-elevate).
+2. set use_prepared_data
+To do so:
+1. If on RStudio, open the README.md file.
+Then on the menu bar, go to Session-->Set Working Directory-->To Source File Location
+2. If on RStudio, on the lower right box, open "Zarekarizi-Home-Elevation" Then, click on More --> Set as Working Directory
+3. On console, type the following command: setwd("~/.../../../../Zarekarizi-Home-Elevation")
+3. Run (by clicking on Source in Rstudio)
+What happens next:
+R will go through all the scripts one by one (S01_XLRM.R all the way to  S33_SA_radialPlot_dr_range.R) After each script is done, there will be a message om screen reporting that script is done.
+The scripts will use the input data saved in the folder called "Input_Data"
+Outputs:
+1. Figures are saved in Figures directory under the main folder
+2. Data are saved in the Output_Data folder under the main directory Requirements before running
+You will need R and these packages: lattice,Kendall,ismev,evdbayes,evir, evd,lhs,fields,plotrix,lhs,rpart,rpart.plot,DEoptim,prim,truncnorm,sdtoolkit,sensitivity,pracma

 # Contacts
-mahkameh Zarekarizi mxz414@psu.edu and mahkameh.zare@gmail.com
+Mahkameh Zarekarizi mxz414@psu.edu and mahkameh.zare@gmail.com
+Vivek Srikrishnan vxs914@psu.edu
 Klaus Keller kzk10@psu.edu

 # License